DEFRA/software-development-standards/standards/plsql_coding_standards.md

 - A standard error procedure should be used that records, in addition to user-defined information such as table name, `DBMS_UTILITY.FORMAT_CALL_STACK`, `DBMS_UTILITY.FORMAT_ERROR_STACK` and `DBMS_UTILITY.FORMAT_ERROR_BACKTRACE`

-## Formatting Code

-## Important Recommendation: Do This Automatically

-Well formatted code greatly facilitates readability, maintainability and reliability.
-However, formatting code is also a chore: difficult and tedious to remember, time consuming to manually apply and difficult to police.
-Many code formatting rules, taken individually rather than as an entirety, will not individually add sufficiently to code readability, maintainability and reliability for their adoption to offset that cost.

-The way out of this to dilemma is to adopt tools that automatically format code.
-Indeed, unless the benefits of adopting any individual code formatting rule are very significant, or the costs and risks of not adopting such a rule are equally significant, a reasonable rule of thumb is that the only code formatting rules that should be adopted are those that can be applied automatically.

-In this spirit, all the code formatting rules described in this section are those that can be applied automatically in TOAD.
-See “APPENDIX: An Example of Automatically Formatting PL/SQL Code Using TOAD (the “Tool for Oracle Application Developers”)” for an example of how to do this.

 ## Layout

 PL/SQL is often written using a tool called [Toad](https://en.wikipedia.org/wiki/Toad_(software)) in Defra.
 It includes the ability to automatically format code using imported `.opt` files.